afoote31/afoote31.github.io/_posts/2025-11-06-Bike-Parking.md

 ### Allowing Circling Back

 The rider always has the choice to turn back and return to a previously open spot.
 While this backtracking can be costly, it can also save time if the bike either overestimates the probability of open spots or ends up hitting a few unlucky racks in a row that are taken.
 To consider that, we have to incorporate information about the cost to travel between racks, as well as the openings seen thus far.
 I believe dynamic programming can still work here, as we're just developing a state space, but I haven't thought much about how to actually formulate it yet.
 I think that unknown/estimated $p$ will be interesting here.

+### Unknown Values for $p$
+The previous setup is not very realistic.
+I believe that it is reasonable to assume biking happens at random, but it is not reasonable to assume that the rider knows the probability $p$ of each spot being open.
+So, now let's consider the case when the rider must use an estimate $\hat{p}$.
+To estimate $p$, we can use the spots we've seen thus far, which are just Bernoulli trials with parameter $p$.
+Our estimator $\hat{p}$ will be the sample mean.

+Our estimate introduces variance into the expected costs.
+If they become very noisy, it will be hard to know

+1. What do we want to measure here?
+I would like to be able to say things about the increase in expected error that results in not knowing the true probability $p$.
+Figure out precisely how to formulate this.

+##### The Basic Setup, with Uncertainty
+##### The Time-Limited Extension, with Uncertainty
+##### The Backtracking Extension, with Uncertainty

 ### Limitations